zolon-manoo/spec-kit/templates/commands/checklist.md

    - Group items by category/section if applicable
    - Include brief explanations or links where helpful
    - Each `/checklist` run creates a NEW file (never overwrites existing checklists)
+   - **CRITICAL**: Focus checklist items on **specification and requirements quality** for the domain:
+     * Validate scenario coverage and edge cases
+     * Ensure requirements are clear, testable, and measurable
+     * Check for completeness of acceptance criteria
+     * Verify domain-specific considerations are addressed
+     * DO NOT include implementation details like unit tests, code quality, or deployment steps

 6. **Checklist structure**:
    ```markdown